simonmcmanus/links/posts/engineering-principles.md

 ## Continuous improvement

 As engineers, we never stop learning which means there is always room for improvement.
-Actively seek it out and challenging assumptions around the status quo is important.
+Actively seek it out and challenging assumptions around the status quo.
 It's important that engineers feel empowered to bring about change.

 *****